CyR1en/Minecordbot/.github/ISSUE_TEMPLATE.md

 <!--- Instructions: If you are creating a suggestion, ignore this template.
-Just lable your issue '[Suggestion] YourSuggestion' or '[Feature Request] YourTitleHere' If you need help with formatting: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet --->
+Just lable your issue with the following format: '[Request] YourTitleHere' If you need help with formatting: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet --->

 ### What is supposed to happen?